Often times power training and strength training and are used interchangeably and people ask ‘Is power and strength the same thing?’.

 More details on how to structure a power training program

-What are adaptations to Power Training vs Strength Training
+Adaptations to Strength and Power Training Programs: What are adaptations to Power Training vs Strength Training

-With Power being defined as the ability to overcome resistance in the shortest period of time, we would like to see our power training efforts yielding these adaptations.
-The Power Training methods as described above result in a higher firing frequency and higher threshold motor units being activated.
 It is debated whether Power Training can potentially lead to a shift in the fiber type spectrum towards a higher percentage of fast twitch fibers.

 More information on the different neural adaptations

 - Why understanding the Mechanics Behind Plyometric Training will make you jump like Michael Jordan